 Devil’s Den Spring is of the coolest, most unique springs in Florida.

-It’s always been a popular spot, but in recent years it’s become insta-famous on Youtube and Instagram.
+It’s always been a popular spot, but in recent years it’s become famous on Youtube and Instagram.
 People are drawn to its deep blue water, fascinating history and beautiful photo ops.

 Devil’s Den is a great trip, and I definitely recommend it.
-But, first-timers should know a few things before visiting.
+But, first-timers should do their research before visiting.